Basis-Theory/docs/source/includes/api-reference/_applications.md

   `https://api.basistheory.com/applications/{id}`
 </span>

-Get an application by ID in the tenant.
+Get an application by ID in the Tenant.

 ### Permissions